jfredrickson5/alphanumeric/pages/what-we-deliver.md

   <section class="grid-row">
     <div class="tablet:grid-col-8">
       <p>
-        18F partners with federal agencies to improve the user experience of government services by helping them build and buy technology.
-If you're looking to implement a requirement, update a public-facing website, or digitize a process, 18F can work with you to build a product or craft and execute an effective agile acquisition strategy.
+        TechRadar partners with GSA offices and Federal agencies to accelerate emerging tech assessment, alignment, and action by connecting Federal innovators with new content and collaborators to create new value.
       </p>
     </div>
   </section>